-All CMOs that have PAC or TAC tranches will have a companion tranche to absorb variable prepayment rates.
-Because companion tranches receives the most variable payment, the term of a companion tranche can vary widely.
+All CMOs with PAC or TAC tranches will have a companion tranche to absorb variable prepayment rates.
+Because companion tranches receive the most variable payment, the term of a companion tranche varies widely.
 Falling interest rates will cause more prepayments, and thus, more payments to the companion tranche, resulting in a shorter lifetime; rising rates will slow prepayments, and increase the term for the companion tranche.
 For this variable payment schedule and accompanying risks, companion tranches generally pay the highest yield.

 Z-Tranches (also known as Z-Bonds, Accretion Bonds, or Accrual Bonds)

 Z-tranches pay no interest until the lockout period ends.
 A Z-tranche is credited accrued interest and the face amount of the bond increases at the stated coupon rate on each payment date.
 A Z-tranche is usually the last tranche of a sequential or PAC CMO, and often have terms of 18 to 22 years.
 Only after the other bonds of the CMO have been retired, do Z-tranche bondholders start receiving payments of interest and principal.
 However, taxes must be paid on the accrued interest when it is credited, even though the money is not yet actually received.
 The market value and terms of Z-tranches varies widely.

 Principal-Only (PO) Securities